How to elope in colorado

 90% of my couples choose to go this route.
 Most say that they love the idea of having their ceremony be TRULY private with just the two of them.
 It also makes it possible to be supremely flexible with timelines and locations on your elopement day!

 The beauty of eloping is that you get to make the rules and do literally WHATEVER YOU WANT.
-The tricky part about that?
-The options are SO wide open that it's hard to know where to start!
-While every couple does things a little differently, a typical elopement day, at it's most basic, will usually involve some combination of:
+The tricky part about all this?
+The options are so weide open that it’s hard to know where to start.
+While every couple does things a little differently, a typicaly elopement say, at it’s most basic will usually involve some combination of:

 Getting ready